Rochet2/AIO/README.md

 - Copy the `AIO_Client` to your `WoW_installation_folder/Interface/AddOns/`
 - Copy the `AIO_Server` to your `server_root/lua_scripts/`
 - See configuration settings on AIO.lua file.
 You can tweak both the server and client file respectively
-- When developing an addon it is recommended to have AIO_ENABLE_PCALL off and sometimes you may need AIO_ENABLE_DEBUG_MSGS on to see if AIO blocks your code for some safety reason.
+- When developing an addon it is recommended to have AIO_ENABLE_PCALL off and sometimes you may need AIO_ENABLE_DEBUG_MSGS on to see some information about what is going on.

 #About
 AIO works so that the server and client have their own lua scripts that handle sending and receiving messages from and to eachother.